See previous – Mistake #5: "Oxymoronic" LSAT Advice

 There is nothing more difficult in the admissions process than being wait-listed.
-For fifteen years I have helped students who have been admitted, wait-listed and denied, and they nearly universally express that the denial was easier than languishing on a wait-list for a drawn-out period.
+For 175+ years as a company we have seen students in law school admissions who have been admitted, wait-listed and denied, and they nearly universally express that the denial was easier than languishing on a wait-list for a drawn-out period.
 The irony is that just about every applicant is wait-listed somewhere, because just about every applicant is a splitter at a school to which they applied.
 The fact that just about every applicant has been wait-listed somewhere creates two interesting facts:

 There are a good deal of people on the wait-list at just about every law school.

 A large number of people are admitted off the wait-list at almost every law school almost every year.

 Law schools wait-list larger portions of their applicant pool than most prospective students realize.
 I have heard up to 50% at some schools.
 That’s right, if the school gets 5,000 applicants and admits 500 initially, they are wait-listing another 2,500.
 Only 2,000 of the 5,000 applicants are flat-out denied.
 This math is not so rare — many law schools use proportions like this.
 Of course, this is not great news if you are wait-listed and you are, like most applicants, not aware of these numbers.
 When you are on the wait-list, you are in a large pool.

 That said, a number (that again) most prospective students are not aware of is that often up to 50% of the entering class was initially wait-listed. *Think about that on your first day at “Princeton Law School” after being admitted off of the wait list, as you look around thinking you do not fit in (a phenomena I have probably seen a thousand or more times).
 Half of the class is thinking the exact same thing!